SinclairPythonAkoto/Learning-JavaScript/mikedane-tutorial/25-timing/README.md

 We will cover how to use `setTimeout` and `setInterval`.

 #### Set Time Out ####
-The `setTimeOut` function takes in 2x parameters in order to work.
+The `setTimeout` function takes in 2x parameters in order to work.
 You will need to declare your function as the first function, then for the second function the duration in **milliseconds**.
-When the `setTimeOut` function is activated, the code will execute after the duratoion specified.
+When the `setTimeout` function is activated, the code will execute after the duratoion specified.
 ```
 <button onClick="setTimeout(funcName, 3000)">Click Me</button>
 ```